Iamwangui/Group1_Movies_Analysis_Project/README.md

-          INTRODUCTION AND OBJECTIVES OF THE PROJECT Using data from IMDB and Movie Budget Datasets, we set out to provide insights on movie genres, production budgets, and release-times of various movies.
+INTRODUCTION AND OBJECTIVES OF THE PROJECT:

+Using data from IMDB and Movie Budget Datasets, we set out to provide insights on movie genres, production budgets, and release-times of various movies.
 The goal is to guide the launch of a new movie studio for our company.

-                       BUSINESS PROBLEM
+BUSINESS PROBLEM:

 The company’s management wants to enter the movie production industry but lacks experience in identifying what types of films are most likely to succeed.

 This analysis aims to support management by answering the following key business questions: